 Sell Asian Gold

 The Birmingham Gold Company as well-established gold buyers, buy all types of Asian, Indian & foreign jewellery & gold.
-When you want to sell Asian Gold ie Indian Pakistani or foreign gold ie non-Uk hallmarked gold we offer excellent lgold prices especially for jewellery
+When you want to sell Asian Gold ie Indian Pakistani or foreign gold ie non-Uk hallmarked gold we offer excellent gold prices especially for jewellery

 There are many places in the uk that pay out less than they should when you sell asian gold to them.
 Some have been known to pay only the value of 9 carat Gold for asian gold which can be anywhere from 19-24 carat

 We buy all types of Asian and foreign gold including gold bangles, gold necklaces, gold wedding gifts, chains, rings and earrings, used or new and from the Uk or India pakistan and the UAE.